dschuurman/archie-pi/README.md

 Note that the installation requires an Ethernet connection during setup since the wifi adapter will be configured as an access point during the installation and therefore cannot be used as an internet connection.
-Once the setup is complete the Ethernet connection is no longer required.
+Once the setup is complete, the ethernet connection is no longer required.

 Plug in an ethernet cable with internet access and power up the Raspberry Pi.
 Raspberry Pi OS Lite will perform an initial boot requiring you to configure a username, password, and the keyboard settings.
 A typical default username for the Raspberry Pi is `pi` and you can select a suitable password (for security purposes, avoid using the default password of `raspberry`).

 Next, install the `git` package as follows:
 ```